1 Introduction

 The enforcement service investigates breaches of planning control and seeks to deal with them in a positive way, that maintains the environment and special character and amenity of areas.

-In order to give the best possible service, it is vital that we give clear guidance on what we can do and how we balance demands on our services against the resources available to us.
+To give the best possible service, it is vital that we give clear guidance on what we can do and how we balance demands on our services against the resources available to us.

 2.0 Introduction